 My reason for starting My Epilepsy Story is to focus on women and girls with epilepsy as well as the children that are impacted by their mother’s epilepsy.
 Women and girls are the most vulnerable members of society.
-When a woman or girl is diagnosed with epilepsy, this increases their vulnerability.
+When a woman or girl is diagnosed with epilepsy, their vulnerability increases.
 I believe you cannot focus on women with epilepsy, without following their children and other girls that have been diagnosed with epilepsy.
 When researching epilepsy advocacy organizations, I did not find any that focused on these two groups together.
 This compelled me to step up to fill the void.

 My passion is to advocate for cutting-edge epilepsy research, educate doctors about the patient perspective, educate patients about their epilepsy, and to raise funds to do this, while sharing my personal story.
 I have an interest in women’s health issues, specifically related to women living with epilepsy.
 As a woman living with epilepsy, I can testify that epilepsy not only impacts the woman but her entire family as well.
-Women and girls’ health issues related to epilepsy needs to be addressed globally.
+Women and girls’ health issues related to epilepsy need to be addressed globally.
 In addition, I have an interest in the FULL IMPACT that anti-seizure medications have on ALL people living with epilepsy.
-Please join with me and help Bridge the Gap for women and girls diagnosed with epilepsy.
+Please join with me to help Bridge the Gap for women and girls diagnosed with epilepsy.
 Together We Can!

 - Consultant, Epilepsy Patient Advocate,